 - The activation of support cells in the brain called microglia

-- Activated CB1 receptors on the surface of microglial cells decrease harmful inflammatory glutamate release from nerve cells.
-This is the mechanism underlying MMJ’s beneficial effect on Alzheimer’s dementia
+Activated CB1 receptors on the surface of microglial cells decrease harmful inflammatory glutamate release from nerve cells.
+This effect is the underlying mechanism that links cannabis and Alzheimer’s together.

-- CB1 receptor activation also inhibits acetylcholine esterase, the enzyme responsible for breakdown of acetylcholine.
-Inactivation of this degrading enzyme increases the amount of Acetylcholine available at the nerve endings (synapses).
-Ironically, the same mechanism is employed by pharmaceutical drugs used to increase acetylcholine concentration in the nerve terminals of the central nervous system of Alzheimer’s patients.
+CB1 receptor activation also inhibits acetylcholinesterase.
+This enzyme is responsible for the breakdown of acetylcholine.
+So its inactivation increases acetylcholine at nerve endings.
+Ironically, pharmaceutical drugs use this exact mechanism to increase acetylcholine concentration in the nerve terminals of Alzheimer’s patients.

-- Imagine your anger when being denied morning coffee by stranger claiming to be their grown child
+- Imagine your anger when being denied morning coffee by a stranger claiming to be your grown child

 - Everyone telling you what to do is just annoying and undignifying